vanhog/ocwebdev_ac/README.md

 This repository contains of some small exercises, sometimes called challenges, related to serveral coding aspects of TypeScript and - in the beginning - JavaScript.

+**Warning: This is all basic training material.
+And beginners do make mistakes.**

 # TypeScript starter

 Small challenges regarding TypeScript: